codam-coding-college/42-typos/README.md

 Q: **_"I have a question rather than an issue?"_**

-A: Then ask you peers instead, this just for actual issues that can be seen on either the PDFs or Evaluation sheets.
+A: Then ask your peers instead, this is just for actual issues that can be seen on either the PDFs or Evaluation sheets.

 Q: **_"What constitues as an issue?"_**